-Another national adoption statistic shows that 9 out of every 10 adoptive couples said the relationship they share with their adopted child is “very close,” and nearly half said that their relationship is even “better than expected.”
+Another national adoption statistic says that 9 out of every 10 adoptive couples said the relationship they share with their adopted child is “very close,” and nearly half said that their relationship is even “better than expected.”
 Also, more than 9 out of every 10 people said they would “definitely” make the same decision to adopt again.

-These statistics are quite telling considering all of the special needs babies that are adopted and the other complexities that may occur throughout an adoption and prove that no matter how difficult the adoption process can be emotionally, the end result is what matters – that the family loves the child as much as they would a biological one.
+These statistics are remarkable considering all of the special needs babies that are adopted and the other complexities that may occur through adoption.
+These statistics proves that no matter how difficult the adoption process can be emotionally, the end result is what matters and that the family unequivocally loves the child.

-Most adopted children are raised in happy homes by loving adoptive parents, so why would an adopted child hate his birth parents, who provided him with such a great life full of opportunity?
-While the majority of adopted children have little contact with their birth parents, they still appreciate the selfless decision their birth parents made for them, and love them for it.
+The adoption statistic shows that over 90 percent of adopted children ages 5 and older have positive feelings about their adoption.
+Most adopted children are raised in happy homes by loving adoptive parents, so why would an adopted child hate his birth parents, the ones who provided him with a great life and his mom and dad?

 Misconception: “Once I place my baby for adoption, I will never see her again.”

 At one time, this misconception was not a misconception at all – it was reality.
 It was thought that the adoption process was easier for each member of the adoption triad if the birth mother went on with her life not knowing anything about her child.
 However, much has changed in the past several decades regarding the amount of openness in adoption.

 In fact, 100 percent of all birth mothers have the right to choose the amount of openness in the adoptive relationship, and she will select the family that is open to her request.
 This has resulted in 67 percent of private adoptions having pre-adoption agreements of at least a semi-open adoption.
 The 33 percent that don’t have pre-adoption agreements are at the request of the birth mother.

 Misconception: “My child won’t know that she was adopted.”

 As previously noted, the adoption world has changed: Today, 99 percent of adopted children ages 5 and older know that they were adopted.

 This is proof that any sort of stigma that adoption may have once had has since lifted, and nearly all adopted children have a story of where they came from and who they are.

-Birth mothers delay marriage longer, are more likely to eventually marry, and are less likely to divorce.
+- Birth mothers delay marriage longer, are more likely to eventually marry, and are less likely to divorce.

-Birth mothers are more likely to be employed 12 months after the birth and less likely to repeat out-of-wedlock pregnancy.
+- Birth mothers are more likely to be employed 12 months after the birth and less likely to repeat out-of-wedlock pregnancy.

-Birth mothers are no more likely to suffer negative psychological consequences, such as depression, than are mothers who rear children as single parents.
+- Birth mothers are no more likely to suffer negative psychological consequences, such as depression, than are mothers who rear children as single parents.

-Source: McLaughlin SD, Manninen DL, Winges LD.
-Do Adolescents Who Relinquish Their Children Fare Better or Worse Than Those Who Raise Them?
+Source: McLaughlin SD, Manninen DL, Winges LD, Do Adolescents Who Relinquish Their Children Fare Better or Worse Than Those Who Raise Them?
 Family Planning Perspectives, 20:1 (Jan. - Feb.
 1998), pp. 25-32

 Misconception: “Adopted children are not as healthy as non-adopted children.”